Best Wine Movies for Oenophiles

 Wine has been a focus of world filmmakers since the early days of cinema.
 After all: wine, popcorn, and a good movie makes for a great time, any day or night of the week.
-While many people know of the wine movie Sideways, which is definitely worth a few repeat viewings, there is a whole library of films and documentaries about wine worth exploring.
-Whether you’re looking to be educated or purely entertained, here are 26 wine-focused movies to queue up for your next movie night.
+While many people know of the wine movie Sideways, which debuted over 20 years ago, there is a whole library of films and documentaries about wine worth exploring.

 Start Here